- 210g plain white flour

 - ½ tsp baking powder

-- 2 tbsp butter, plus extra for serving
+- 2 tbsp butter, plus extra for cooking

 - 2 large eggs

-While lemon and sugar are pancake superstars, the stuff from your box works wonders too.
-Here are a few little combos to get your tastebuds jumping:
+While lemon and sugar are pancake superstars, here are a few little combos to get your tastebuds jumping:

 • Mushrooms with cream, a splash of brandy or white wine, garlic and parsley